-- o the opining at the top of the pistil - o the thin stalk portion of the stamen - o at the top of filament and produces pollen grains - o the long neck-like structure that leads down to the ovary o Germination o Pollination o Alternation of generation o Life cycle o pistil o sepals o stamen o petals
+- o the opining at the top of the pistil o the thin stalk portion of the stamen of at the top of filament and produces pollen grains of the long neck-like structure that leads down to the ovary - 5.
+The process of alternating between asexual and sexual reproduction. o Germination o Pollination o Alternation of generation o Life cycle - 6.
+The male part of the flower. o pistil o sepals o stamen o petals